-Mr. Henry Swofford is the principal forensic analyst at HJS Consulting, LLC.
+Dr. Henry Swofford is a Physical Scientist in the Forensic Science Research Program at the National Institute of Standards and Technology, Gaithersburg, MD.
 Swofford is certified by the International Association for Identification (IAI) as a latent print examiner with over 15 years of experience working in an ISO/IEC 17025 accredited forensic science laboratory.

 Swofford holds a Ph.D. in Forensic Science from the University Lausanne where he focused on the development and implementation of computational algorithms in forensic

 fingermark examination, a Master of Science in Forensic Science from the University of Florida, and a Bachelor of Science in Biology with a minor in Chemistry from Georgia State University.